Survivor Facilitated Support Group

 The Lymphedema Support Group operates on an as needed basis.
 Group meetings are typically held when there are a number of newly diagnosed members.
 One-on-one support always available, please contact the office 613-531-7912.

 Lymphedema refers to swelling that generally occurs in one of your arms or legs.
 Sometimes both arms or both legs swell.
 It results from a blockage in your lymphatic system, which is part of your immune system.
 The blockage prevents lymph fluid from draining well, and the fluid buildup leads to swelling.
 The blockage is generally caused by the removal of or damage to your lymph nodes as a part of cancer treatment.

 For breast cancer survivors, lymphedema can occur in the arm (or arms) nearest the breast that received the cancer treatment.
 About 30% of breast cancer patients develop some level of lymphedema.
 Lymphedema can start anytime after surgery – even years later.

 There is no cure for lymphedema.
 But it can be managed with early diagnosis and diligent care of your affected limb.

 Lymphedema is treated and controlled through manual lymph drainage (MLD) and the use of specific compression garments and bandages.
-The cost of compression garments is partly covered by the Ontario government’s Aids To Daily Living (ADL) Program.
+The cost of compression garments is partly covered by the Ontario government Assistive Devices Program (ADP).
 If you develop lymphedema, your oncologist will provide you with the information required to register for this program.

 Treatment for lymphedema is carried out by specially trained physiotherapists or registered massage therapists.
 Kingston is fortunate to have a registered massage therapist who is both an MLD therapist and certified ADP fitter.
 There are also other MLD therapists and fitters, both ADP certified and non-certified, in town.
 Contact details for these professionals are available through the BCAK office.